 - Restart the computer normally into Windows 8.

 - The lock-ups should no longer occur.
 If the computer continues to lock up, even after uninstalling suspect software programs and updates, continue to the next step.

 Step 4: Finding more information about the software problem

-If software you want to use is having consistent lock-up problems, check the software manufacturer's Web site.
-Chances are other people have reported the same problem and the manufacturer might have found a solution.
+If a software program consistently causes lock-up problems, deleting the program will fix the problem.
+However, if you want or need to keep the program on your computer, you can check the software manufacturer's Web site.
+Other people have probably reported the same problem and the manufacturer might have found a solution.

 - Connect any network cables that were disconnected earlier.CAUTION:If antivirus software is not open, do not connect to the Internet until an antivirus software solution is applied.